 Motion tweening moves, rotates or resizes an objects in an animation.
 Here’s how you use motion tween.

-You’ll notice that the occupied frames becomes grey.
+You’ll notice that the occupied frames show that they have objects in them.

 3- Create fading effect